-No Panic 0844967 4848

-10am-10pm everyday.
-The helpline is answered by trained volunteers to give out information, show empathy and support for people who suffer from Panic Attacks, Phobias, Obsessive Compulsive Disorders and other related anxiety disorders.
+No Panic on 0844967 4848 10am-10pm Everyday (help line is answered by trained volunteers to give out information, show empathy and support for people who suffer from Panic Attacks, Phobias, Obsessive Compulsive Disorders and other related anxiety disorders.

-SAFE Centre 01772 523344 (24hr service)

-The SAFE Centre offers medical examination, advice and support to women, men and children who have experienced sexual assault or rape.
+SAFE Centre 01772 523344 (24hr service) (The SAFE Centre offers medical examination, advice and support to women, men and children who have experienced sexual assault or rape.)

-Useful Telephone Numbers
+More Useful Telephone Numbers ..